• Skip to primary navigation

 For the plantains

-• Bring a separate non-stick skillet to a medium high heat with organic canola oil.
+• Bring a separate non-stick skillet to a medium high heat with oil.
 (Put a shallow layer of oil into the skillet.
 The amount will vary, depending upon the size of your skillet.)
 Test the oil to see if it is hot enough by putting in one plantain slice.
 If bubbles immediately form around it, you know it's hot enough.

 • Put the plantain slices into the skillet, being careful not to overcrowd.
 (If necessary, work in batches.)
 Fry the plantains on one side until they are nice and brown, then flip them.
 Brown on the other side for a few minutes.
-Lower heat and continue cooking for several minutes more until the plantains have fully softened.
-(Flip again if the plantains start to burn.)

 • Once they are fully browned and softened, move the plantains to a separate plate.